nil0819/simpy-wireless-simulator-nru-wifi-coexistence/readme.md

 # A Wi-Fi and NR-U Coexistence Channel Access Simulator based on the Python SimPy Library

 ## Intro
-Simulator created for master thesis `Jakub_Cichon_Master_s_Thesis.pdf` by Jakub Cichoń, based on two existing implementations:
+Simulator created for based on the master thesis `Jakub_Cichon_Master_s_Thesis.pdf` by Jakub Cichoń which was based on two existing implementations:
 * [Wi-Fi simulator](https://github.com/ToporPawel/DCF-Simpy)
 * [NR-U simulator](https://github.com/marekzajac97/nru-channel-access)